wgtndan/OpenDataPortal/README.md

 This file creates a JS object called config that is utilised throughout the code base.
 You can amend the properties of this object to alter these options for the implementation.

 ### State
-This is a non-utilised field, example value:
+This is a non-utilised field, please ignore.
 >  External
 ### EngineConnectPort
 This is the port that will host the intermediary API's that allow the Web Portal to interact with Qlik Sense